Arthur Dominique Rozaire: Career

 Rozaire was active in art circles around the area and served as a judge for the California Art Club as well as renewing his friendship with William Henry Clapp in 1922.
 But on February 26, 1922, at the age of forty-three, Rozaire developed pneumonia and died, leaving his wife and six children.
 His work is represented in the following public collections: National Gallery of Canada, the Montreal Museum of Fine Arts, the Musée national des beaux-arts du Québec, Art Gallery of Hamilton, Confederation Centre Art Gallery, The RiverBrink Art Museum, and the California Art Club.
 He died in 1922 and is buried in California.

 The Papers of Arthur D. Rozaire are in the Huntington Library, Art Collections & Botanical Gardens, California.
-WorldCat record id: 609456581.
 In 1996, Katherine Hallingan and Janet Blake wrote Arthur Dominique Rozaire: Poet With A Brush (West Hollywood, CA: George Stern Fine Arts) about the artist.
 In 1920-1922, his work was included in the National Gallery of Canada`s travelling exhibition Canada and Impressionism: New Horizons.